Module: fetch

 Returns

 A Pandas DataFrame that contains all the toots normalised.
-Normalisation includes: - Converting date fields like created_at to timezone-aware datetime objects - Converting integer fields like reblogs_count to integers - Adding some columns (see below) - Deleting about 40 different columns we don't use in the analysis
+Normalisation includes: - Converting date fields like created_at to timezone-aware datetime objects - Converting integer fields like reblogs_count to integers - Adding some columns (see below) - Discarding all but a few columns.
+So many different systems return different columns, and I'm only using a few of them.
+So I just discard everything else.
+This cuts down on storage and processing time.

 Synthetic columns added: